Explore this page to learn more about why we say what we say and do what we do at Mass.

 Preparing for Mass is an important step!
 Preparing for Mass helps us focus better and enter more deeply into the prayers.

-1. Look up the readings prior to Mass at www.usccb.org.
-Read them, reflect on them and pray with them.
+1. Look up the readings prior to Mass on Universalis, read them, reflect on them and pray with them.
 This can be done at any point during the week leading up to Mass.

 2. Fast an hour before Communion.
 This means that we should stop eating and drinking 20-30 minutes before Mass begins (Canon Law 919).